nikolayk812/tu-tc-demo/README.md

 # TestContainers demo

-There are 3 services in this demo:
+There are 2 services in this demo:

 - User service
 - Item service
-- Eureka

 *User service* uses *Postgres* and *Item service* uses *Redis* respectively and has dependency on User service.
 Each service has a SpringBootTest which uses non-mocked DB started by *TestContainers* library.

-*Eureka* is a service registry for *User* and *Item* services to register at start up.

-*test-runner* module is an example of a framework to start all 3 services and their dependencies  together in order to perform end-to-end tests.
+*test-runner* module is an example of a framework to start all 2 services and their dependencies  together in order to perform end-to-end tests.

 ## Stack

 - Spring Boot
-- Spring Cloud Netflix Eureka
 - Docker
 - Postgres, Redis
 - TestContainers